ROBOTICS AND AUTOMATION PRODUCT DEVELOPMENT

-Simplexity’s expertise in robotics product development centers around customization and development of custom subsystems and components for robotic systems.
-If you have a challenging robotic application and purchasing off-the-shelf components does not meet your needs, then Simplexity can help tune a custom solution for you.
-Simplexity’s robotics projects often incorporate unique mechanisms, precision motion, sensing, and advanced control algorithms.
-Clients have partnered with Simplexity to develop/improve early concept prototypes to gain investor buy-in or for small volume projects.
+Simplexity’s expertise in robotics and automation product development centers around customization and development of custom subsystems and components for robotic systems.
+If you have a challenging application where standard off-the-shelf components are insufficient, we can design custom or semi-custom solutions to meet specific needs.
+Simplexity has expertise in integrating various types of robot arms, designing custom end effectors, and developing autonomous mobile robots (AMRs).
+Capabilities extend to custom drive systems, mechanisms, gear trains, kinematic analysis, robot motion, controls, algorithms, motor optimization, embedded firmware, high-speed camera and sensor interfaces, electronics, and PCBA design.
+Clients have partnered with Simplexity to develop/improve early concept prototypes to gain investor and customer buy-in for small-volume projects.
 Clients also benefit from Simplexity’s experience in designing products for high-volume manufacturing to receive cost-effective and reliable robotic solutions at scale.

-SIMPLEXITY SKILL SETS RELEVANT FOR ROBOTIC PRODUCT DEVELOPMENT
+SIMPLEXITY SKILL SETS RELEVANT FOR ROBOTICS AND AUTOMATION PRODUCT DEVELOPMENT

-Whether your project requires a brand-new design or an improvement or optimization to an existing design, we are happy to discuss your needs and customize a solution to help you succeed.
-We can leverage decades of experience in robotics product development, including skill areas such as:
+Whether your project requires a brand-new design or optimization of an existing design, we are happy to discuss your needs and customize a solution to help you succeed.
+We can leverage decades of experience in robotics and automation product development, including skill areas such as:

 Mechanism and Mechanical Design